SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 * A designated or convenience initializer is called on a class.
 * Memory for a new instance of that class is allocated.
-  The memory is not yet initialized.
+  The memory isn't yet initialized.
 * A designated initializer for that class confirms that all stored properties introduced by that class have a value.
   The memory for these stored properties is now initialized.